San Marcos Growers LogoSan Marcos Growers

 Pimelea ciliata 'Snow Clouds' (White Banjine) - A dwarf shrub to 1 to 2 feet tall with upright form and dark green foliage topped by 1 1/2 inch wide clusters of white flowers.
 Plant in full sun to part shade in a well-drained neutral to acidic soil and irrigate little to ocassionally.
 Moderately frost hardy.
 Responds well to hard pruning.
 This plant is a Koala Blooms University of California Santa Cruz 2007 Plant Introduction.
 We have been notified that some consider this plant to be a cultivar of Pimelea ferruginea and not P. ciliata as it is listed in "The Encyclopaedia of Austrailian Plants".

-The information about Pimelea ciliata 'Snow Clouds' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Pimelea ciliata 'Snow Clouds' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.